aranja/react-simple-expand/README.md

 If a value is supplied, the component will animate the toggle.

-> Note: This API is likly to change.
+> Note: This API is likely to change.

 ### id